Science

 Representative topics:

-Uranium and F-element Science
+Uranium and F-Element Science

 The f-block elements exhibit chemistry that is distinct from transition metals, owing to the unique spatial and energetic properties of f-orbitals.
 We investigate the structure, bonding, and reactivity of uranium and other f-element complexes to better understand the fundamental principles that govern actinide and lanthanide chemistry.
 In the actinides, their unique 5f and 6d/7s/7p valence orbital combinations hold potential for reactivity patterns that are, in principle, inaccessible to transition metals, making this an important frontier for both fundamental chemical understanding and reactivity discovery.